-A Frugal London trip:
+A Frugal London Trip: Best London Travel Tips

 Frugal London???!
 Yes, yes, yes..l know.
 Those two words do not belong together.
 However, it is still possible not to break the bank when you visit this wonderful place.
 Here are some tips on making it budget friendly.
 While it would be impossible to spend nothing all day, you can minimize the damage by following and experience a frugal London trip.
 This is a budget guide to London and how to visit London cheaply, a follow up to our recent trip to London

-1) Travel off season to London:
+- Travel off season

 This is the biggest frugal London tip of all.
 Those airlines really know how to stick it to you come summer time.
 They know the kids are out of school and you want to explore the world.
 It’s a simple matter of supply and demand.
 Traveling when the kids are in school will save you hundreds.

-Shop for the best airline tickets by using sites like Expedia or my favorite, Skyscanner.
+Shop for the best airline tickets by using sites like Expedia or my favourite, Skyscanner.
 Their app is so cool to find flights because when you do a search, you can use the chart like button which will show you the prices across days and weeks, so you don’t keep having to change the dates.

 You might even be able to get deals on air and hotel combinations.
 I like to keep it separate.
 You can also use these sites for rental car discounts.
 I always check out the website lastminute.com too before booking.
 I have been able to get some really amazing discounts through them for hotels.